 If the Medicare Advantage plans in your area include networks of participating providers (a prominent feature of HMO, HMO-POS and PPO type plans), you may want to check to see if your doctors, hospitals, and other health professionals participate in the Medicare Advantage plan’s network.
 Usually a Medicare Advantage plan’s coverage is at its fullest when you use providers that participate in the plan.

 Some Medicare Advantage plans may offer additional benefits beyond what is included in Original Medicare, Part A and Part B, so you will need to determine exactly what kind of coverage you may require, plus whether or not you want prescription drug coverage with your Medicare Advantage plan through a Medicare Advantage Prescription Drug (MAPD) plan.

 With all these options available in Louisiana, you can see why it’s a good idea to compare Medicare Advantage plans available where you live to determine which plan offers benefits and costs suited to your individual health and budget needs.
-To start comparing Medicare Advantage plans in Louisiana, enter your zip code above for a customized list of plans available in your area.
-You can also enter your prescription drug needs to further customize your search and cost estimates.

 For more information about Medicare in Louisiana, you may access the following resources:

 * Out-of-network/non-contracted providers are under no obligation to treat Preferred Provider Organization (PPO) plan members, except in emergency situations.
 For a decision about whether we will cover an out-of-network service, we encourage you or your provider to ask us for a pre-service organization determination before you receive the service.
 Please call our customer service number or see your Evidence of Coverage for more information, including the cost-sharing that applies to out-of-network services.